Finite-Time Error Bounds for Distributed Linear Stochastic Approximation: Distributed Linear Stochastic Approximation

 \begin{remark} Two popular joint connectivity definitions in consensus literature are ``$B$-connected'' \cite{nedic2009distributed_quan} and ``repeatedly jointly strongly connected'' \cite{reachingp1}.
 A graph sequence $\{ \bbb{G}_t \}$ is $B$-connected if there exists a positive integer $B$ such that the union graph $\cup_{t=kB}^{(k+1)B-1} \bbb{G}_t$ is strongly connected for each integer $k\ge 0$.
 Although the uniformly strongly connectedness looks more restrictive compared with $B$-connectedness at first glance, they are in fact equivalent.
 To see this, first it is easy to see that if $\{ \bbb{G}_t \}$ is uniformly strongly connected, $\{ \bbb{G}_t \}$ must be $B$-connected; now supposing $\{ \bbb{G}_t \}$ is $B$-connected, for any fix $t$, the union graph $\cup_{k=t}^{t+2B-1} \bbb{G}_k$ must be strongly connected, and thus $\{ \bbb{G}_t \}$ is uniformly strongly connected by sub-sequences of length $2B$.
 Thus, the two definitions are equivalent.
 It is also not hard to show that the uniformly strongly connectedness is equivalent to ``repeatedly jointly strongly connectedness'' provided the directed graphs under consideration all have self-arcs at all vertices, with ``repeatedly jointly strongly connectedness'' being defined upon ``graph composition'' \cite{reachingp1}. $\Box$ \end{remark}

 \begin{definition} Let $\{ W_t \}$ be a sequence of stochastic matrices.
-A sequence of stochastic vectors $\{ \pi_t \}$ is an absolute probability sequence for $\{ W_t \}$ if $\pi_t^\top = \pi_{t+1}^\top W_t$ for all $t\ge0$. \end{definition}
+A sequence of stochastic vectors $\{ \pi_t \}$ is an absolute probability sequence for $\{ W_t \}$ if $\pi_t^\top = \pi_{t+1}^\top W_t$ for all~$t$. \end{definition}

-This definition was first introduced by Kolmogorov \cite{kolmogorov}.
-It was shown by Blackwell \cite{blackwell} that every sequence of stochastic matrices has an absolute probability sequence.
+This definition was first introduced by Kolmogorov who proved that every sequence of stochastic matrices has an absolute probability sequence \cite{kolmogorov}.
+An alternative proof of this fact was given by Blackwell \cite{blackwell}.
 In general, a sequence of stochastic matrices may have more than one absolute probability sequence; when the sequence of stochastic matrices is ``ergodic'', it has a unique absolute probability sequence \cite{tacrate}.
 It is easy to see that when $W_t$ is a fixed irreducible stochastic matrix $W$, $\pi_t$ is simply the normalized left eigenvector of $W$ for eigenvalue one.
 More can be said.